joaorb64/smash64-modding-wiki/docs/Wiki/software/blender.md

 - \_CullBoth
     - Disables backface culling
 - \_Transparent
-    - Enables transparency on texture
+    - Enables transparency on texture, default alpha color is pure black
+        - If you want to change the alpha color, refer to related sections for [Stage](../stages/stageimport.md/#changing-alpha-color) or [Character](../characters/transparenttextures.md/#changing-alpha-color) textures